fa7ad/tad/README.md

 # Building from Source

 1. Clone this repository
-2. Run `npm install` at the root
+2. Run `yarn` at the root
-3. Run `npm run build` at the root to build all packages
+3. Run `yarn build` at the root to build all packages

 For detailed instructions, see [doc/building.md](doc/building.md)